the-trash/the_comments/README.md

 Unfortunatly, I have no time to write many tests for this gem.
 Release 1.0.0 works for my pet projects - it's enough for me.
 If you have a problem with gem and you can to create coverage tests for this problem - I will be happy to get your pull request.

+### Where I can find example of application with the_comments?

+This gem is part of new version of my food-blog about modern russian home cuisine.
+There is code of my tasty CMS [open-cook](https://github.com/open-cook/open-cook)

 ## Contributing